vitorgalvao/shutdown-timer-workflow/README.md

 Turn off macOS on a timer

-<a href='https://alfred.app/workflows/vitor/shutdown-timer'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/shutdown-timer'>⤓ Install on the Alfred Gallery</a>

 ## Usage